Back

 REACH and RoHS have different goals in controlling hazardous materials.
 RoHS focuses on chemicals in electronic devices.
 REACH, however, covers a wider range of substances across many industries.

 RoHS started by banning six harmful materials in 2006.
 It set a 0.1% limit for most substances, except for cadmium, which has a 0.01% limit.
-In 2019, RoHS 3 added four more phthalates to the list.
+In 2019, RoHS 3 added four more phthalates to the list, maintaining strict concentration limits (1000 ppm or 0.1% weight/weight for most substances).

 • Lead